anandrajasekar18/covid_drug_design/task1/gcn_model/README.md

 7. networkx

 ##### Usage
-Specify the datasets location and hyperpameters in the `main_.py` file and run it.
+Specify the datasets location and hyperparameters in the `main_.py` file and run it.